 You can enter attenuation or gain characteristics of an external device when configuring a channel for external scaling.
 The Mode function lets you select how you want the attenuation factor represented.
-Click the Ratio or the Decibel or the Decibel radio buttons to choose either ratio or decibel.
+Click the Ratioor the Decibel radio buttons to choose either ratio or decibel.